Q & A

 Robert Gordon talks with Chapter 16 about Respect Yourself, his new history of Stax Records

 November 6, 2013 Robert Gordon’s Respect Yourself: Stax Records and the Soul Explosion is a propulsive page-turner about a white fiddler and bank employee named Jim Stewart and his sister, Estelle Axton, who built the Stax Record label in the Soulsville neighborhood of Memphis.
 Together with Al Bell, who came on board later, they made Stax home to Southern soul music from the likes of Carla Thomas, Otis Redding, Sam and Dave, Isaac Hayes, and Booker T. & the M.G.s.
-Gordon will discuss Respect Yourself: Stax Records and the Soul Explosion at Parnassus Books in Nashville on November 13, 2013, at 6:30 p.m., and at The Stax Museum of Soul Music in Memphis on November 16, 2013, at 5 p.m.
-Both events are free and open to the public.
+Gordon will discuss Respect Yourself: Stax Records and the Soul Explosion at Parnassus Books in Nashville on November 13, 2013, at 6:30 p.m.; at The Stax Museum of Soul Music in Memphis on November 16, 2013, at 5 p.m.; at Burke's Book Store in Memphis on December 19, 2013, at 5:30 p.m.; and The Booksellers at Laurelwood in Memphis on December 20, 2013, at 6 p.m.
+All events are free and open to the public.